 Armand Tatossian (1948-2012)

 There is something mystically alluring about Quebec’s fleeting yet spectacular Fall.
-Thankfully Armand overpowering obsession with color & light somehow allowed him to capture that same magic for the viewing pleasure of future generations to come.
+Thankfully Armand’s overpowering obsession with colour & light somehow allowed him to capture that same magic for the viewing pleasure of future generations to come.

 I believe PhD Art Historian, Rigas Bertos baptized my brother the “Master of Light” for this very reason back the late 70’s, in the dawn of Armand’s career.
 Dr. Bertos eloquently described Armand’s work as follows:

-“Magnificent colors, brought into strong relation through robust yet discreet compositional structures, seem to be the dominant element of his canvases.
-Colors strong sharply defined and ready to move at the same time.
-A continuous oscillation, an incessant movement, a dynamic potential of change constitute some of the principal virtues of his (Tatossian’s) “oeuvre”.
-Nothing is arbitrary: The moving force, the real protagonist of the drama of colors and shapes is always Light, the elusive ever changing Creator of things, which Armand has always succeeded to encapsulate in his paintings.”
+“Magnificent colours, brought into strong relation through robust yet discreet compositional structures, seem to be the dominant element of his canvases.
+Colours strong, sharply defined and ready to move at the same time.
+A continuous oscillation, an incessant movement, a dynamic potential of change constitute some of the principal virtues of his “oeuvre”.
+Nothing is arbitrary: The moving force, the real protagonist of the drama of colours and shapes is always Light, the elusive ever changing Creator of things, which Armand has always succeeded to encapsulate in his paintings.”